The Early Days

 The swimming pool continues to play a big part in our curriculum.
 This is now financially supported solely by the P.T.A. and parental contributions.
 Swimming is offered as part of the curriculum until the end of year 3 and to non – swimmers in year 4,5,6.
 This means that we now have 100% of our children achieving the 25m. minimum requirement before they leave at the end of year 6.

-The curriculum itself includes expected subjects of English, Maths, Science, RE and ICT but has a topic - based approach which incorporates History, Geography, PSCHE, French, PE, Art, DT, Music and links these with each other and aspects of the other subjects.
+The curriculum itself includes expected subjects of English, Maths, Science, RE and ICT but has a topic - based approach which incorporates History, Geography, PSCHE, Spanish, PE, Art, DT, Music and links these with each other and aspects of the other subjects.

 Children are encouraged to contribute to school life by sharing ideas and considering approaches to handling situations.
-Through class and school councils, Energy saving groups, Playleaders, potions of such monitors and prefects children are able to rise to expectations of leading by example and caring for everyone in the community and world around them.
+Through class and school councils, Playleaders, potions of such monitors and prefects children are able to rise to expectations of leading by example and caring for everyone in the community and world around them.

 Competition and challenge are enables through constant encouragement to complete against each other, and other schools but always against themselves, as individuals continually striving to achieve more academically, aesthetically, spiritually and morally.